0xMukesh/hashnode-blogs/ckyoi2msj040g7ns1gid8aye0.md

 **NOTE**: nodemon doesn't work in the production stage.
 It only works in the development stage, so we have to use the good old `node index.js`

-Create an account on [Heroku](https://herokuapp.com/) and click on `Create new app`, give some really cool name to your API
+Create an account on [Heroku](https://herokuapp.com/) and click on `Create new app`, give some cool name to your API

 ![](https://imgur.com/pqdLULG.png)

-Head over to settings tab and click `Reveal Config Vars`
+Head over to the settings tab and click `Reveal Config Vars`

-These are basically the environment variables
+These are the environment variables
 ![](https://imgur.com/aj7mHCD.png)

-Add a new config var with the key as `MONGODB_URL` and the value as your mongodb connection URL
+Add a new config var with the key as `MONGODB_URL` and the value as your MongoDB connection URL

-Head back to the deploy tab and connect the github repository which you have created just before to your heroku application
+Head back to the deploy tab and connect the GitHub repository which you have created just before to your Heroku application

 ![](https://imgur.com/eBgS6pU.png)

-Click the `Deploy branch` button. **TADA** 🚀 You have successfully created an REST API and deployed it as well :D
+Click the `Deploy branch` button. **TADA** 🚀 You have successfully created a REST API and deployed it as well :D

-The entire source code for this tutorial will be available on my github https://github.com/Kira272921/dev-credits-api
+The entire source code for this tutorial will be available on my GitHub https://github.com/Kira272921/dev-credits-api

 Check out the API which we built today: